cckssr/openbis-fork/ui-admin/src/js/components/database/new-forms/BUSINESS_LOGIC_DOCUMENTATION.md

 ### Edit Operation
 **Business Rules:**
+- Edit requires EDIT permission (needs to be better defined)
 - Only editable fields can be modified
 - Form transitions from VIEW to EDIT mode
 - Changes are tracked for conflict detection